vacp2p/rfc/content/docs/rfcs/75/README.md

 Consider a request-response protocol with two roles: a client and a server.
 Client and Server both MUST be peers supporting the Waku Sync protocol.
-Each operator MUST contain empty or populated Prolly tree of Waku message hashes.
+Each operator (client/server) MUST contain empty or populated Prolly tree of Waku message hashes.
-There is no other eligibility for the node at this point in time to be a client or a server who can synchronize with each other.
+There is no other eligibility for the operators at this point in time to be a client or a server who can synchronize with each other.

 # Wire Format Specification / Syntax